 The Northern Lights is a poorly predicted phenomenon and depends on the magnetic activity of the Sun.
 In other words, you have to wait and literally “hunt” it, which means it’s worth a week or more to go.
 You can diversify your vacation in the Kola Peninsula by skiing in the Khibiny Mountains or dog sledding in Kirovsk.

 There is a general rule for observing the Northern Lights in Arkhangelsk region – the heart of Russian North – the further from the large populated areas, the brighter the “dance of the sky” is.
-Severodvinsk city is where you’d like to go for the Aurora Borealis hunting from September to April.
+Severodvinsk city is where you’d like to go for the Aurora Borealis hunting from mid-September to mid-April.
 The radiance of the lights here is distinguished by a green shade and specific flicker.
 Aurora borealis lasts here from 10 minutes to several days.
 Well, while waiting for the sky to blossom, you may visit the open-air museum of wooden architecture “Malye Korely”.

 The flight from Moscow to Arkhangelsk will take two hours, a journey by train – about 22 h.